 Using sheet straps can be helpful in this situation.
 Or, if you know how to use a sewing machine, you could alter the fitted sheet to better conform to your bed.

-Take some time to consider where you will be camping and when.
+Consider where you will be camping and when.

 If you always camp during the summer, keep light materials for your sheets to avoid sweating at night.